Szybet/WatchySourcingHub/README.md

 - https://github.com/Szybet/watchy-scom - For lazy people

 # Some 3D printed cases
-- **Use platformio.
-Don't use arduino IDE.
-90% of issues on the Watchy server are solved by using platformio.
-Not only that, arduino ide compiling is slower.**
 - https://www.printables.com/model/745711-watchy-invader-remix - Reuben designed it from the Watchy discord server, thanks!
 Some users reported that it works with USB-C and micro usb.
 This case is really thick
 - https://www.printables.com/model/664145-watchy-10-usb-c-case-with-a-bigger-battery - By me, Szybet - for the Watchy 1.0 USB-C. You would need to adjust it for your new 2.0 version
 - https://www.printables.com/model/906093-watchy-flat-case - By me too, the flattest watchy, for the micro usb version